 What’s the point of all that?
 The point is not this is what you do with your loose change.
 The point is: This is what you do with your life.
 You don’t want always be sitting high in your SUV dropping nickels into other people’s dreams.
 Satan wants that for you.
 But you don’t!
 You want to dream your own dream for the glory of Christ.
 Why am I on this planet?
 What has God put me here for?

-What broke George Verwer’s heart back in the eighties, and breaks mine today, is not mainly that you have sinned sexually, but that this morning Satan took your 2 AM encounter in the hotel room — whether on TV or in bed — and told you: “See, you’re a loser.
+What broke George Verwer’s heart back in the eighties and breaks mine today, is not mainly that you have sinned sexually, but that this morning Satan took your late night encounter in the hotel room — whether on TV or in bed — and told you: “See, you’re a loser.
 You may as well not even go to worship.
 No way are you going to make any serious commitment of your life to Jesus Christ!
 You may as well go back to school and get a good practical education, and then a good job so you can buy yourself a big wide screen and watch sex till you drop.”

 I want to take that weapon out of his hand.
 Yes, I want you to have the joyful courage not to even do the channel surfing.
 But sooner or later, whether it’s that sin or another, you are going to fall.
 I have come to Atlanta to help you deal with the guilt of that failure so that Satan does not use it to produce another wasted life.